-In this introductory course you will become acquainted with the basic principles of photography and you will be able to take good photos of archaeological objects yourself in an excavation or in a museum with limited resources.
+In this introductory course, you will become acquainted with the basic principles of photography and you will be able to take good photos of archaeological objects yourself in an excavation or in a museum with limited resources.

-The course is divided in two parts, a theoretical and a practical part.
+The course is divided into two parts, a theoretical and a practical part.
 Not everyone can attend the practical on the same day.
 Students from the RUG get priority to attend the practical on the same day.*

 9.30-13.00: Theoretic part Basic principles of photography (group of 12 persons)

 - Basic concepts: shutter speed and aperture, iso value, depth of field, motion blur.